adithyasource/static/README.md

-# rip
+# static

 <table>
     <tbody>
         <tr>
             <td><a href="#instructions"> run it!</a></td>
-            <td>spotify to folder ripper</td>
+            <td>sync your music, from stream to static</td>
         </tr>
     </tbody>
 </table>

-effortlessly and accurately syncs up all your spotify playlists into a folder on your computer so that you can have an offline copy at all times. i made this so that i can sync that folder up with the [foobar2000](https://www.foobar2000.org/) app on my mobile phone through ftp and have free access to all my spotify songs, neatly seperated by playlist folders, at all times.
+effortlessly and accurately syncs up all your spotify playlists into a folder on your computer so that you can have an offline copy at all times. i made this so that i can sync that folder up with the [foobar2000](https://www.foobar2000.org/) app on my mobile phone through ftp and have free access to all my spotify songs, neatly seperated by playlist folders.

 > currently only tested on macOS